Tresjs/tres/docs/api/composables.md

 #### Register after render callbacks (ex physics calculations)

-The user can also register after rendering callbacks using the `onAfterRender`
+You can also register callbacks which are invoked after rendring by using the `onAfterRender` method.

 ```ts
 const { onAfterRender } = useLoop()